Do you feel stuck?

-Anyone who has had even the slightest introduction to Buddhist teaching is familiar with its starting point: the inescapable truth that existence entails suffering.
+Anyone who has had even the slightest introduction to Buddhist teaching is familiar with its starting point.
+Namely, he inescapable truth that existence entails suffering.
 This is The First Noble Truth, one of the most central teachings of Buddhism.
-One of the fundamental teachings behind Buddhism, its ethics, philosophy, practices and community life, is the awareness that freedom and joy are possible in the face of the regular suffering of human life.
+One of the fundamental teachings behind Buddhism is the awareness that freedom is possible in the face of regular suffering.

 Meditation facilitates this journey so you can reconnect to yourself; reducing the chronic stress of our daily lives and training our minds to find stillness.
 Practicing being the "alert witness" to our lives as opposed to simply letting life live us day in and day out.
 If you are looking for a way to jump off the hamster wheel, consider joining us at Satsang House each Sunday afternoon for a meditation and connection gathering at Satsang House.
 Click here to learn more.